Stephanie Comilang: Artistic career

 Comilang's work is concerned with the concept of home, often dealing with ideas of diaspora and migration.
 Her documentary approach in constructing narratives stresses themes of social mobility, global labor, and cross-cultural communication.
 Through the medium of video, Comilang explores the conditions migrants face, looking at exploitation and adversity that groups endure when leaving a country for reasons beyond their control.
-Comilang characterizes her films as “science-fiction documentaries,” because she often combines a documentary approach with fictional elements and narratives.
+An early influence was Perfumed Nightmare (1977) by Filipino film director Kidlat Tahimik, which sparked her interest in cinema and set a precedent for her work.
+Like Comilang's father, Kidlat Tahimik comes from Baguio, an old American air base on Luzon island in the Philippines; watching films created by such a relatable figure impacted how she began developing her practice.

+Comilang characterizes many of her projects as "science-fiction documentaries," because she often combines a documentary approach with fictional elements and narratives.
+She frequently draws from the visual language of social media, as well as the work of filmmakers like Chris Marker and Agnès Varda.
+In the New York Times, Dawn Chan writes that "Comilang's artwork reads as both elegy and repartee.
+Though the subjects she interviews represent a variety of ages, her videos seem consonant with the perspectives of a younger generation raised on an internet that transcends borders.
+There's a tacit understanding, from that vantage point, that global interconnectedness is all but impossible to reverse."

-Comilang’s work has been widely shown in solo and group exhibitions in Canada, Europe, and Asia, including at the National Gallery of Canada, Museo Nacional Thyssen-Bornemisza (Madrid), Jameel Arts Centre (Dubai), and Hamburger Bahnhof (Berlin), as well as Sharjah Biennial 16 and Hawai’i Triennial.
-In 2025, Comilang had her first solo exhibition in the United States at the Center for Art, Research and Alliances titled “An Apparition, A Song", which the New York Times called "Unmissable".
+Comilang's work has been widely shown in solo and group exhibitions in Canada, Europe, and Asia, including at the National Gallery of Canada, Museo Nacional Thyssen-Bornemisza (Madrid), Jameel Arts Centre (Dubai), and Hamburger Bahnhof (Berlin), as well as Sharjah Biennial 16 and Hawai'i Triennial.
+In 2025, Comilang had her first solo exhibition in the United States at the Center for Art, Research and Alliances titled "An Apparition, A Song".

 Her films have been screened at Tate Modern, Rockabund Museum (Shanghai), Kunsthall Trondheim, GHOST:2561 Bangkok Video and Performance Art Triennale, International Film Festival Rotterdam, Asia Art Archive in America (New York), SALTS Basel, and UCLA, among others.

 She is represented by Daniel Faria Gallery (Toronto) and ChertLüdde (Berlin).